urbit/urbit.org-reloaded/content/blog/first-contract.md

 Governance](https://urbit.org/blog/the-dao-as-a-lesson-in-decentralized-governance/),
 we are keenly aware of the threat of _decentralization theater_.
-Urbit has undergone steady progress towards decentralization, and with the developments we outline below it’s never been more clear that the project is beginning to leave the cradle of Tlon.
+Urbit has undergone steady progress towards decentralization, and with the developments we outline below, it’s never been more clear that the project is beginning to leave the cradle of Tlon.
 It’s also important to note that decentralization of a project is always a procession away from an initial centralized state⁠—you cannot go from A to Z without first traversing every letter in between.
 While Urbit was